by Jim Logan

 The Preacher’s Wife (1996), starring Whitney Houston and Denzell Washington.
 Portions filmed on Tarrytown’s Main Street and adjacent side streets.

 The Family Man (2000), directed by Brett Ratner and starring Nicolas Cage and Tea Leoni.
-Big Ed’s Tires was set in the former Tappan Motors building (since remodeled) at the site of the now demolished St. Paul’s Methodist Church.
+Big Ed’s Tires was set in the former Tappan Motors AMC dealership (since remodeled) on the site of the demolished St. Paul’s Methodist Church.
 1 New Broadway, intersection of Route 9.

 Secret Lives of Dentists (2002).
 Portions shot inside Tarrytown Music Hall.